 CHAPEL, SUNDAYS AT 12:15 PM

-This is a vibrant and energetic service, attended by an average of 60 adults and children who speak the Chin dialect found in many parts of Myanmar (formerly Burma).
+This is a vibrant and energetic service, attended by adults and children who speak the Chin dialect found in many parts of Myanmar (formerly Burma).
 Worship leadership on any Sunday is shared by many of the members.

-The sermon is offered by a Chin elder (that is, a member who is an ordained leader of our entire congregation and has served on our Session).
+The sermon is offered by Abraham PaCawi or another member of this fellowship.
 Music reflects both the strong heritage of the Chin tradition and a clear Western influence as a result of past missionary presence in Burma.

 Anyone is welcome to attend.
 Even those who may not speak the language will be inspired and come away with the sense that God is definitely present and active through the Spirit in the lives of this gathered community.